Baywater Anglers - Events

 Friday, 28th September, 2018 Time: 6.00 pm – 10.00 pm Venue: Brixham Breakwater Event: Social fish and teach-in for adults and juniors High Tide: 9.10 pm Height: 4.7 m.

 Mackerel and garfish should be present at the start of the evening, together with plenty of wrasse and the occasional bigger pollack.
 Float tackle is doing well but so is LRF gear used with either lures or bait.
 Spinning is productive, especially with rubber eels for the pollack, and there may be some scad around.
 As the evening gets darker, you will need some starlites to illuminate your float or switch to leger, which will add extra species such as conger eels and dogfish to your list of possible captures.

 Sunday, 7th October, 2018 Time: 3.00 pm – 7.30 pm Venue: Goodrington Promenade Event: Social fish and teach-in for adults and juniors High Tide: 5.42 pm Height: 4.6 m.

-Target species mackerel and garfish but you could also go for wrasse, pollack and herring.
+Target species mackerel, bass and garfish but you could also go for wrasse, pollack and scad.
 Float tackle is the usual choice but LRF gear used with either lures or bait is also worth looking at, as is more conventional spinning with either small, flashy, silver spinners or rubber eels fished behind a small bullet lead.
-For those who wish to try for them, there are plenty of mullet in the harbour but you will stand more chance of catching them if you groundbait first to attract them to your mark.
+For those who wish to try something different, there are bass to be had on lures with surface poppers such as chugbugs producing some spectacular bites when they are around.
 Squid and mackerel strips recommended for float fishing while ragworms, prawns and peeler crabs are good for on the bottom.

 Look after yourselves!